MA English LiteratureFind a programme

 The MA in English Literature allows you to deepen your passion for literature while developing the rigorous specialist skills essential to postgraduate-level research.
 With the help and support of one of the leading English departments in the country, we aim to provide a stimulating and challenging intellectual experience in a friendly, supportive environment.

-The MA, one of the largest and best-known in the UK, offers three pathways, which build on the core research strengths of the department.
+The programmes offers three pathways (Shakespeare and Renaissance Literature; Romantic and Victorian Literature; 20th-century and Contemporary Literature) which build on the core research strengths of the department.
 If you wish to focus on a particular period you may follow a single pathway.
-If you wish to broaden your engagement with English Literature, you may choose a combination of pathways and optional units.
-All students are taught the specialist skills essential to postgraduate-level research, and the practical skills that academic life now demands.
-Everyone is expected to enter fully into the wider academic community of the department and the university.
+Alternatively, if you want to broaden your engagement with English literature, you may choose a combination of pathways and optional units.
+All students are taught the specialist skills required for postgraduate-level research and the practical skills that academic life demands.
+Everyone is expected to enter fully into the wider academic community of the department and the University.

 Further information on funding for prospective UK, EU and international postgraduate students.

 - Two pathway units or one academic conference unit